BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBox

 • Your anatomy scan has happened already, and if you opted for genetic testing—such as amniocentesis—it’s probably wrapped up at this point.

-• Baby has developed nerve endings and looks more and more like a baby every day!
+• Baby is rapidly developing nerve endings and looks more and more like a baby every day!

 It’s getting crowded in there!
 Now that you’re 22 weeks pregnant, your rapidly growing baby is invading your space—to say the least.
 That’s why it might be tough to catch your breath and why your back might be killing you.
 Hey, as baby grows, they may be expanding your belly so much (so fast) at week 22 of pregnancy that you might start to get some stretch marks (sorry)—and you might even have a newfound “outie” belly button!